 The Coalition for Workforce Innovation is advocating for change.
 Bringing together diverse stakeholders to educate policymakers on the benefits of independent work and supports policy proposals that protect and empower individuals to choose nontraditional work arrangements.Learn More

-With the emergence of the gig economy, the American workforce is evolving.
-Technology is empowering individuals to choose when, where, and how they work.
-Disrupters like UBER and TaskRabbit are taking advantage of this evolution and shaping how everyone views work.
+The modern economy has experienced the emergence of technology that has empowered millions of Americans to work independently, allowing individuals to choose when, where, and how they work.
+Disrupters like Uber, Roadie and Upwork are taking advantage of this evolution by providing news ways of working outside of traditional models.
 As a result, the expectations of retail workers are changing and the opportunities available to retailers to provide more services to consumers and flexibility to workers are evolving.
 Research shows that flexible scheduling is the hallmark of why millions of Americans choose to work in retail.
 From students to seniors, and everyone in between, those seeking part-time employment enjoy the flexibility that retail provides.

 Additionally, retail consumers are expecting more out of retail brands — whether it’s executing last mile delivery, fulfillment, or serving customers in stores, retailers are exploring new approaches to talent.
 However, workplace and labor laws in the U.S. are woefully outdated, restricting innovative working relationships and hampering economic opportunities for workers.
-Research shows that today’s retail talent is seeking the autonomy that is more accessible in the gig economy.
+Today’s retail talent is seeking autonomy that is more accessible in the gig economy.
 Therefore, a modern public policy approach is needed that will benefit workers and consumers, allowing retailers to better compete for talent and sales.

 The status quo is changing, and so must our approach to moving the needle on these issues.
 Through thought leadership and community and legislator engagement, RILA will ensure policymakers at all levels not only understand but promote policies that welcome positive changes that are empowering individuals throughout the workforce.